helmetjs/csp/README.md

 var csp = require('helmet-csp');

 app.use(csp({
+  // Specify directives as normal
   defaultSrc: ["'self'", 'default.com'],
-  scriptSrc: ['scripts.com'],
+  scriptSrc: ["'self'", "'unsafe-inline'"],
   styleSrc: ['style.com'],
-  imgSrc: ['img.com'],
+  imgSrc: ['img.com', 'data:'],
-  connectSrc: ['connect.com'],
-  fontSrc: ['font.com'],
-  objectSrc: ['object.com'],
-  mediaSrc: ['media.com'],
-  frameSrc: ['frame.com'],
   sandbox: ['allow-forms', 'allow-scripts'],
   reportUri: '/report-violation',

+  // Set to an empty array to allow nothing through
+  objectSrc: [],

-  reportOnly: false, // set to true if you only want to report errors
+  // Set to true if you only want browsers to report errors, not block them
+  reportOnly: false,

-  setAllHeaders: false, // set to true if you want to set all headers
+  // Set to true if you want to blindly set all headers: Content-Security-Policy,
+  // X-WebKit-CSP, and X-Content-Security-Policy.
+  setAllHeaders: false,

-  disableAndroid: false, // set to true to disable CSP on Android (can be flaky)
+  // Set to true if you want to disable CSP on Android.
+  disableAndroid: false,

-  safari5: false // set to true if you want to force buggy CSP in Safari 5 }));
+  // Set to true if you want to force buggy CSP in Safari 5.1 and below.
+  safari5: false
+}));
 ```

 You can specify keys in a camel-cased fashion (`imgSrc`) or dashed (`img-src`); they are equivalent.
+The following directives are allowed:

+* `baseUri`
+* `childSrc`
+* `connectSrc`
+* `defaultSrc`
+* `fontSrc`
+* `formAction`
+* `frameAncestors`
+* `frameSrc`
+* `imgSrc`
+* `manifestSrc`
+* `mediaSrc`
+* `objectSrc`
+* `pluginTypes`
+* `reportUri`
+* `sandbox`
+* `scriptSrc`
+* `styleSrc`
+* `upgradeInsecureRequests`

 There are a lot of inconsistencies in how browsers implement CSP.
 Helmet sniffs the user-agent of the browser and sets the appropriate header and value for that browser.
-If no user-agent is matched, it will set _all_ the headers with the 1.0 spec.
+If no user-agent is matched, it will set _all_ the headers with the 2.0 spec.

 Handling CSP violations
 -----------------------